docusign/code-examples-bash/README.md

 ### Click API:
 1. **Create a Clickwrap.**
    [Source.](./examples/Click/eg001CreateClickwraps.sh)
-   Demonstrates how to create a clickwrap that you can embed in your website or app.
+   Demonstrates how to create a Clickwrap that you can embed in your website or app.
 1. **Activate a Clickwrap.**
    [Source.](./examples/Click/eg002ActivateClickwrap.sh)
    Demonstrates how to activate a new Clickwrap.
 By default, new Clickwraps are inactive.
 You must activate your Clickwrap before you can use it.